getbouncer/scan-ui-android/docs/customize.md

 # Customization

-This document describes how to customize CardScan to fit your user interface design.
+This document describes how to customize this library to fit your user interface design.

 ## Contents